 - In Verifile’s reasonable opinion, to the extent that it believes that any instruction received by it in accordance with the audit clause is likely to infringe Data Protection Legislation or any other applicable law, Verifile shall promptly inform Customer and shall be entitled to withhold its permission for such audit and/or perform the relevant obligations under these Terms until Customer amends its instruction so as not to be infringing.

-- With respect to Customer’s rights under clause 17.10.1: Customer must provide at least thirty Business Days prior written notice of its need to conduct an audit (unless a shorter timeframe is mandated by Customer’s competent supervisory authority), and the parties shall mutually cooperate in good faith to establish an audit date.
+- With respect to Customer’s rights under clause 17.f.1: Customer must provide at least thirty Business Days prior written notice of its need to conduct an audit (unless a shorter timeframe is mandated by Customer’s competent supervisory authority), and the parties shall mutually cooperate in good faith to establish an audit date.
 Verifile will contribute to such audits by providing Customer or Customer’s competent supervisory authority with the information and assistance reasonably necessary to conduct the audit, including any relevant records of processing activities applicable to the Services.

 - If a third party is to conduct the audit, Verifile may object to the auditor if the auditor is, in Verifile’s reasonable opinion, not suitably qualified or independent, a competitor of Verifile, or otherwise manifestly unsuitable.
 Such objection by Verifile will require Customer to appoint another auditor or conduct the audit itself.

 - The audit be conducted during regular business hours at the applicable facility and in accordance with Verifile’s health and safety policies, and may not unreasonably interfere with Verifile’s business activities.